 Understanding the Safety and Mobility Needs of Tomorrow's Older Drivers - The LongROAD Study

-The Project: Titled the LongROAD study (Longitudinal Research on Aging Drivers), this project will generate a wealth of data by tracking a large group of older drivers (roughly 3,000) for an extended period of 5-10 years.
-This will shed light on the effects of aging and medication use on safe driving, specific risk factors (e.g., deteriorating vision), circumstances surrounding driving cessation, and mobility options for seniors who no longer drive.
+The Project: This long-term project will generate a wealth of data by tracking a large group of older drivers (roughly 3,000) for an extended period of 5-10 years.
+Analysis of this data will shed light on the effects of aging and medication use on safe driving, specific risk factors (e.g., deteriorating vision), circumstances surrounding driving cessation, and mobility options for seniors who no longer drive.
 The project is now operational at 5 sites across the country.

 Driving Check Ups: Expanding the Continuum of Services Available to Assist Senior Drivers

-The Situation: Driving school based in-car evaluations are a potentially useful tool for enhancing older driver safety, offering an opportunity to provide feedback and referral , as necessary, to educational resources aimed at improving safety and extending driving years for healthy older adults, while also identifying medically-impaired drivers and directing them to appropriate services.
-Currently there are no widely recognized guidelines on how to conduct in-car evaluations of older drivers, and no standardized protocols for identifying or assisting drivers with cognitive or other impairments who require specialized services.
+The Situation: Currently there are no widely recognized guidelines on how to conduct in-car evaluations of older drivers, and no standardized protocols for identifying or assisting drivers with cognitive or other impairments who require specialized services.

-The Project: Will develop a model in-car driving evaluation program.
+The Project: Develop a model in-car driving evaluation program.
 The program will include an interview, pre-drive screen and on-road component, and evaluators will use a decision tree to determine whether or not to recommend additional services.
-This proactive and positive option will be feasible for implementation by AAA clubs, driving schools and other organizations in collaboration with appropriate healthcare professionals.

-The Significance: This research will address how the model program complements and supports more comprehensive clinical driving assessments, such as those offered by occupational therapy driving rehabilitation specialists.
+The Significance: Addresses how a model program would complement and support more comprehensive clinical driving assessments.
 It will be critical to establish firm guidelines regarding how drivers with cognitive disabilities are identified before an in-vehicle evaluation and how often drivers will be referred to a more appropriate agency and/or more formal clinical driving assessment.
-Findings will reinforce AAA’s commitment to understanding the unique needs of older drivers, and complement and support other driving programs aimed at supporting older drivers as this population expands.

 Accelerating Teen Driver Learning: Anywhere, Anytime Training